maevadevs/Rust-Developer-Foundation/04-Ownership/readme.md

 #### Stack

-- Last-In, Firt-Out (LIFO) data structure
+- Last-In, First-Out (LIFO) data structure
   - Stores values in the order it gets them
   - Removes the values in the opposite order
 - Adding/Removing from the middle would not work well
   - Adding data == Pushing onto the Stack
   - Removing data == Popping from the Stack
 - **All data stored on the Stack must have a known and fixed-size**
   - Else, store the data in the Heap instead